Welcome to Year 2.

 We hope that you have all enjoyed a restful and relaxing Summer.
 We are excited to be teaching and guiding your child through the next stage of their learning adventure.
-As a team, we are pleased to have Mrs Dodd working besides us in Year 2 Mrs Dodd has a wealth of experience and skills, which will be used to support children in both Year 2 classes throughout the year.
+As a team, we are pleased to have Miss Brennan working besides us in Year 2

 In Year 2, we have high expectations of all the children, and we ask that they come to school with a positive attitude to learning.
 Our classrooms are caring and positive environments where praise and encouragements are used to help every child thrive.